Night Boat: Music video

 The music video for "Night Boat" was directed by Russell Mulcahy and filmed on the island of Antigua.
 Rather than being produced in 1981 when the song first appeared on Duran Duran, the video was shot and released in 1982, around the same time the band was filming the video for "Rio".
-Although "Night Boat" was not released as a single, the band produced a visually distinctive video that incorporated horror film elements, including a monologue and dialogue, an unusual approach for music videos at the time.
+Although "Night Boat" was not released as a single, the band produced a video that incorporated horror film elements such as zombie imagery and a monologue and dialogue, an unusual approach for music videos at the time.
 The release predates other horror-themed music videos such as Billy Idol's "White Wedding" and the Greg Kihn Band's "Jeopardy", and arrived over a year before Michael Jackson's "Thriller", whose hugely successful video famously featured zombies and inspired more artists to incorporate dialogue and horror elements.
-This led Reesman to believe that "Night Boat" was the first zombie music video.
+This led Reesman to believe that "Night Boat" was the first music video to feature zombies.

-The video opens with the band standing on a dock in the late afternoon, apparently awaiting the arrival of a mysterious woman, as hinted by an overhead exchange.
-Le Bon appears to enter a trance-like state, reciting a passage from Romeo and Juliet, while the other members grow increasingly uneasy about someone or something coming.
+The video opens with the band standing on a dock in the late afternoon, apparently awaiting the arrival of a mysterious woman, as hinted at by an overhead exchange.
+Le Bon appears to enter a trance-like state, reciting a passage from Romeo and Juliet, specifically Mercutio's Queen Mab speech, while the other members grow increasingly uneasy about someone or something coming.
 As night falls, one of the band members is shown in silhouette screaming before running into the darkness.
 Pale-skinned, zombie-like figures, many of them women, then emerge and begin to torment the band.
-The visual style and atmosphere of the video have drawn comparisons to Lucio Fulci's Zombi 2 (1979), with Reesman suggesting it may have been a homage to the film.
-Rhodes responded, "Quite probably, yes," adding that Mulcahy was a big zombie fan and that he himself has a passion for cult movies.
+Kevin Wuench of the Tampa Bay Times likened the zombies' interest in them to that of the band's female admirers during the 1980s.
+The visual style of the zombies and atmosphere of the video have drawn comparisons to Lucio Fulci's Zombi 2 (1979), with Reesman suggesting it may have been a homage to the film.
+When asked about this interpretation, Rhodes responded affirmatively, noting that Mulcahy was "a big zombie fan" and that he himself has a passion for cult films.
 Rhodes also recalled the experience of filming the video with amusement, noting that their managers appeared as zombies hanging upside down from trees, covered in white plaster and goop.